 The Caverns of Sonora's most famous, and numerous, formation type

-] the cave occurs in a thick limestone layer above petroleum deposits.
+in a thick limestone layer above petroleum deposits.

 Unlike Carlsbad, it contains a maze of small passages and rooms.

 Geologists currently believe the cave was carved by steam containing sulfuric acid.